IR35 and the private sector

 • This assessment could include consideration of wider group and parent companies, and even, potentially, overseas companies.

-• If an entity does qualify as ‘small’ and is excluded from the new IR35 regime, the existing regime will continue to apply.
+• If an entity does qualify as ‘small’ and is excluded from the IR35 regime, the existing regime will continue to apply. i.e. the PSC is responsible for determining whether IR35 applies and the fee payer can pay the PSC their fees gross.

 HOW DO WE COMPLETE THE STATUS DETERMINATION?